How to register as a sole trader: Step-by-step guide for small business owners

 Register for Self Assessment

 The simplest way to register as a sole trader is through the HMRC Government Gateway.
-You’ll need a Government Gateway user ID and password to sign in.
-If you don’t already have a user ID, you’ll be able to create one and then you can complete the sole trader registration form.
+You'll need a Government Gateway user ID and password to sign in.
+If you don’t already have a user ID, you’ll be able to create one and then complete the sole trader registration form.
 Or you can complete the HMRC form 'Register if you're a self-employed sole trader' then print and post it to HMRC.

 You'll need to have your National Insurance number, the start date of your business, and the name and type of business for the registration.
 Once you’ve completed and submitted the registration form, HMRC will send you a 10-digit Unique Taxpayer Reference (UTR) and an activation code for your online account.
 You can then use this online account to complete your annual Self Assessment income tax return.

-National Insurance Contributions
+National Insurance obligations:

 3. Register for VAT